ewgdg/ewgdg.github.io/src/pages/about.md

       However I am not able to handle my backside well, I need a photo to assist me.
       If you ever saw myself wearing a hat, that is probably another failure on my way becoming a legendary barber.
     image: /img/hair-cutting.jpg
   - title: Nickname
     description: |
       My nickname, especially when in game, is 'ewgdg'.
       I simply created this word by faceroll.
       If it has to have some meanings, it means 'creation'.
+    image: /img/ewgdg.png
   - title: Color
     description: |
       I like red.
-It stands for life.
+It stands for life, or HP(Hit Point) in games.
+    image: /img/hp.jpg
   - title: Number
     description: |
       Number 9 is my lucky number, because it takes 9 strokes to write my name.